 Clinical depression is a growing problem in America today.
 As pharmaceutical companies race to come up with new wonder drugs for the treatment of depressive disorders, alternative therapies are also being investigated for the possibility of safer and more reliable solutions.
 One such therapy is TMS, which is short for “Transcranial Magnetic Stimulation.”
 Is TMS safe?
 What are the side effects of TMS?
 First, let’s get some background.

 Why TMS is a Good Alternative to Pharmaceuticals?

-TMS on the hand works with stimulating the brains neurons in a very localized portion of the brain and the brain takes over from there, naturally building neurotransmitters and communicating for the release of “happy hormones”.
-TMS merely jump starts the brain into its natural action.
+TMS therapy on the other hand works with stimulating the brain’s neurons in a very localized portion of the brain and the brain takes over from there, naturally building neurotransmitters and communicating for the release of “happy hormones”.
+TMS merely jump-starts the brain into its natural action.
 TMS is not introducing any chemicals and does adversely interact with any medication.

-This is a treatment options that one can do without worrying about interfering with other types of treatment.
+This is a treatment option that one can do without worrying about interfering with other types of treatment.

-At TMS Health and Wellness in Newport Beach, we augment the TMS therapy with inner resource tools such as meditation and self-compassion training.
-These modalities have been proven to not only stimulate similar areas of the brain as TMS, but also they are used as long term preventative measures.
+At TMS Health and Wellness in Orange County, we augment the TMS therapy with inner resource tools such as meditation and self-compassion training.
+These modalities have been proven to not only stimulate similar areas of the brain as TMS but also are used as long-term preventative measures.
 Keeping those new neural pathways open for the life of the patient.

 So What are the TMS Side Effects?

 TMS side effects can happen but are very infrequent.
 If you’ve ever had an MRI, you’ve already experienced the general function of this form of depression therapy.
 The difference is that TMS only affects the head, with its magnetic pulses being targeted with pinpoint precision at specific parts of the brain.